Code generation based on custom templates

 }

-), calculation step execution (newmodel_1_step
+), execution of the calculation step (newmodel_1_step

 ) and termination (newmodel_1_term